 You see, loneliness comes when you perceive yourself as a lonely person.
 There’s a huge difference between loneliness and aloneness, and the reason why we feel so lonely at times is because we don’t want to be alone with ourselves, we see it as something negative, we can’t listen to our inner voice, we refuse to look inside our hearts and minds and we are simply afraid to face our, maybe sometimes dark, real selves.

 But real growth happens when you are able to look through the wilds of your own soul, when you can silence your mind and simply exist.
 Without judgement, without forcing yourself to feel a certain way or to be someone you are not.

 Every day I was walking along the ocean, in the rain, through the wind, but completely happy.
-The last evening was actually very special.
+The last evening was very special.
 I was sitting on the bench waiting for the sun to set.
 It was beautiful, it was freeing.
-Freeing from a thought that I couldn't do anything alone, and freeing from a need to be always on a go, constantly busy, having no time.
-There in the presence of sunrise I found the value in silence and contentment.
+Freeing from thinking that I couldn't do anything alone, and freeing from a need to be always on a go, constantly busy, having no time.
+There, in the presence of sunrise, I found value in silence and contentment.

 Did I feel lonely?
 Of course, I did!
 There were times I felt miserable, but on the other hand that trip taught me a good lesson: how to appreciate others without taking them for granted and how to appreciate myself, as I am the only one who will stay with me until my last breath.